nextcloud/documentation/developer_manual/app_publishing_maintenance/app_upgrade_guide/upgrade_to_26.rst

 Back-end changes
 ----------------

-PHP7.4
+PHP 7.4
-^^^^^^
+^^^^^^^

-In this release support for PHP7.4 was dropped.
-Make sure your app compatible with PHP8.0 or higher.
+In this release support for PHP 7.4 was dropped.
+Make sure your app compatible with PHP 8.0 or higher.

-PHP8.2
+PHP 8.2
-^^^^^^
+^^^^^^^

-In this release support for PHP8.2 was added.
+In this release support for PHP 8.2 was added.
 See release notes from PHP about new deprecations.

 Migration from PHPDoc annotations to native PHP attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Nextcloud 26 supports PHP8.0 and later.
+Nextcloud 26 supports PHP 8.0 and later.
 This allows the migration from PHPDoc annotations to native attributes.

 * ``@UseSession`` should be replaced with ``#[UseSession]``. ``@UseSession`` will be removed in a future release.
 See :ref:`controller-use-session`.